sifis-home/wp2-documents/wp2-deliverable-2.1/security-privacy.md

 7. Enforce
 8. Demonstrate.

 The obligation to perform the data protection impact assessment (PIA) provided by art.
-35 of GDPR implies a more accurate assessment than the assessment to be performed, according to artt.
+35 of GDPR implies a more accurate assessment than the assessment to be performed, according to art.
 25 and 32 of the GDPR, and also it is provided only in special cases.

 For example, CNIL (the French Privacy Supervising Authority) published[^CNIL], a method available in 3 documents to allow compliance with the obligation to perform the PIA.

-The PIA methodology of CNIL, described in the first document[@CNIL_methodology], allows to:
+The PIA methodology of CNIL, described in the first document [@CNIL_methodology], allows to:
 1. define and describe the context of the processing of personal data under consideration;
 2. analyze the controls guaranteeing compliance with the fundamental principles: the proportionality and necessity of processing, and the protection of data subjects' rights;
 3. assess privacy risks associated with data security and ensure they are properly treated;